Course Title: New Textile Propositions

 Assessment tasks are directly aligned with each Course Learning Outcome.
 They are as follows:

-Assessment 1: Looking back to look forward (Reflective analysis and peer review) (25%)
+Assessment 1: FINDING NEW TEXTILES - Looking back to look forward (Reflective analysis and peer review) (25%)

 CLOs: 2, 3

-Assessment 2: Looking forward (Case study evidence and exploratory swatches) (30%)
+Assessment 2: NEW TEXTILE PROPOSITIONS - Looking forward (Case study evidence and exploratory swatches) (30%)

 CLOs: 1, 2, 3

-Assessment 3: Prototype (Visual realisation of project outcome in a folio) (45%)
+Assessment 3: NEW TEXTILE PROTOTYPE (Visual realisation of project outcome in a folio and digital submission) (45%)

 CLOs: 1, 2, 3, 4